 Best Regards, Greg”

-Thanks Greg.
+Thanks, Greg.
 I appreciate the contribution to this seemingly increasingly complex issue which is important to all air compressor users.

 Are they right… can you or can you not use math to calculate the CFM of different air compressors at different output pressures, or is a flow meter your only option?

-Another input about Calculating CFM from Lukas:
+Input About Calculating CFM from Lukas: